 R$10 p.person + electricity |

-large park-like grounds with grassed areas, flowers, bushes, and many trees. the majority of "campers" here are actually permanent set-ups: an enclosed camping trailer with a large well-constructed annexe - most look more like holiday houses. there's a large gravel area next to the entrance set back for large RVs (not very attractive), others get sites allocated throughout the grounds. bbq-shelters, kids' playground, duck pond, large hall for private celebrations, and more. next door is a pool (which is part of AABB - though: it's cool here). despite our visit falling at Christmas, we found this a rather relaxing place, and well taken care of. several clean bathroom blocks with hot showers, electricity and water to most sites (we didn't have to pay for electricity since our site didn't have a meter), I guess there would be dumping facilities somewhere... |
+large park-like grounds with grassed areas, flowers, bushes, and many trees. the majority of "campers" here are actually permanent set-ups: an enclosed camping trailer with a large well-constructed annexe - most look more like holiday houses. there's a large gravel area next to the entrance set back for large RVs (not very attractive), others get sites allocated throughout the grounds. bbq-shelters, kids' playground, duck pond, large hall for private celebrations, and more. next door is a pool (which is part of AABB - though: it's cool here). despite our visit falling at Christmas, we found this a rather relaxing place, and well taken care of. several clean bathroom blocks with hot showers, electricity and water to most sites (we didn't have to pay for electricity since our site didn't have a meter), ask for dumping facilities (I have seen some). |

-| north of Novo Hamburgo parking lot along BR 116 |
+north of Novo Hamburgo parking lot along BR 116 |

 S 29°29.450' W051°09.340' 260m |